vamsikun/cric-stats/README.md

 - [x] modify the column widths for player HS filter
   - no need normalized all widths of the table
 - [ ] provide an option to take the screenshot of the entire table in the mobile mode
+- [ ] 2010 avg batting giving response validation error
+- [x] add type of apiData
+- [ ] hide the options from filter when we click anywhere on the screen
+- [ ] try to increase the height of the table so that we can give some space to the info
+- [ ] align high score column
+- [ ] can we add came till which stage for team performance